 Follow the Harry Potter Trail

 Is someone in your family a Harry Potter fan?
-Visit platform 9 3/4 in London.
+First, take a quiz to see which Hogwarts house you belong to.
+Then, visit platform 9 3/4 in London.
 Or the impossibly swirling staircase in a bookshop in Porto.
 Or the cafe in Edinburgh where J.K.Rowling sketched out her plans.
-Europe has plenty of Harry Potter moments, so you'll find one to add to your family bucket list.
+Europe has plenty of Harry Potter moments, so you’ll find one to add to your family bucket list.